Is Blockchain Hiring Actually Recovering in 2026? A Reality Check for Job Seekers

 This is not a broad, easy-growth phase.

-It is a correction phase.
+It is a selective recovery.

 When people hear “market recovery,” they often imagine expansion:

-more teams hiring freely
+More teams hiring freely

 more room for experimentation